Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Runtime/Serialization/Binary/RedirectTypeAttribute.md

 #### Remarks

-Leave empty if the type name is unchanged.

-    List or Array types should be postfixed with a [[]].
+Leave empty if the type name is unchanged.List or Array types should be postfixed with a [[]].